-Even though both groups had significant reductions in weight, BMI and body fat, the brown/black group enjoyed greater reductions in all three areas, when compared with the white rice group.
+Even though both groups had significant reductions in weight, BMI and body fat, the brown/black rice group enjoyed greater reductions in all three areas compared with the white rice group.

 Of course, this is just one study.
 And it featured a mix of black and brown rice.

 However, this study (and many others) highlight the importance of fiber in maintaining a healthy weight.
 Because our bodies digest fiber slowly, high fiber foods keep us fuller for longer, preventing hunger, and cravings.